 Management buyouts (MBOs) are a common business acquisition strategy.
 MBOs provide professional managers the opportunity to become business owners.
 Most MBOs are financed with a high percentage of debt and are considered a specialized type of leveraged buyout.
 In this article, we discuss:

 - Post-acquisition financing

-MBOs are often executed as a leveraged buyout (LBO) and rely heavily on debt financing.
-A leveraged buyout allows managers to minimize their investment while maximizing their returns.
+MBOs are often executed using a leveraged buyout (LBO) strategy that relies heavily on debt financing.
+A well-executed leveraged buyout can allow managers to minimize their investment while maximizing their returns.
 However, the benefits of a leveraged buyout model come with some risk.

 Management buyouts are common in small business acquisitions.
 Most family businesses that are transferred from one generation to the next use a management buyout model.
 The MBO allows the older generation to cash out and provides the new generation with control of the business.

 2. Advantages and disadvantages

 Using a leveraged buyout structure as part of an MBO has advantages and disadvantages.
 These need to be carefully considered before using this strategy.